-Eastern Bloc is especially fun on weekends because that’s when the gays tend to bring out their straight girlfriends (who generally get very inebriated and dance on a table with or near a pole to Lady Gaga).
+Eastern Bloc is especially fun on weekends because that’s when people tend to bring out their straight girlfriends.
 It’s a fun crowd and very straight-girl friendly.

 Of course, if you’re having trouble making friends, there’s ample taxidermy to admire along the walls, or you can just fixate on one of several television sets (all featuring, yes, you guessed it—gay porn!).